Lets take a peek at your network environment:

 . . type CMD

-At the > prompt type type the following command: IPCONFIG /ALL
+At the > prompt type or copy and paste the following command:

 If you are on a machine with no network connection, use a floppy, USB drive, or a CD-R disk to transfer a text file with the information to allow pasting it here.